ThoberDetofeno/python-challenges/script.md

 Let me explain three important technical choices:

 **First: Smart Query Routing**
-When Brenda asks a question, the system decides what type it is in less than half a second using Gemini Flash-Lite.
-Simple questions use saved results or direct database queries.
+When Brenda asks a question, the system decides what type it using Gemini Flash-Lite.
+Simple questions use saved results or direct database queries with AI prompt.
 Complex questions start the AI agent process.
 This routing saves time and money.

 **Second: Multiple AI Models**
-I use several AI models as backups - Claude 4 is the main one, GPT-4 is the backup, and Gemini helps reduce costs.
+I use several AI models as backups - Claude 4 is the main one, and Gemini helps reduce costs.
 The system can switch between providers, so when models change or new ones appear, we can adapt without stopping the service.

 **Third: Cost Control**
 Some queries cost 1000 times more than others.
-My system tracks costs as they happen, sends queries to the cheapest processor that can handle them, and sets spending limits for each user.
-Saved results cost almost nothing, while complex analyses are grouped together for efficiency.
+The system tracks costs, sends queries to the cheapest models, and sets limits for each user.

 ---